Universally measurable sets may all be Delta^1_2: Outline of the proof

 \begin{thrm} Suppose that $\kappa$ is a regular cardinal such that $\mu^{\aleph_{0}} < \kappa$ for all $\mu < \kappa$ and that $\bar{\bbP} = \langle \bbP_{\alpha}, \dot{Q}_{\beta} : \alpha \leq \kappa, \beta < \kappa \rangle$ is a countable support iteration such that each $\bbP_{\alpha}$ forces the corresponding $\dot{Q}_{\alpha}$ to be a proper forcing of cardinality less than $\kappa$.
 Then $\bbP_{\kappa}$ is $\kappa$-c.c., and for each $\alpha < \kappa$, $\bbP_{\alpha}$ has a dense subset of cardinality less than $\kappa$.
 Furthermore, for all $\alpha < \kappa$, $\bbP_{\alpha}$ forces that $2^{\aleph_{0}} < \kappa$. \end{thrm}

-We will apply this theorem with ground models satisfying the Generalized Continuum Hypothesis, and we can let $\kappa$ be any regular cardinal with $\kappa^{<\kappa} = \kappa$ ($\omega_{2}$ is the most natural choice).
+We will apply this theorem with ground models of the form $\bL[a]$ for $a \subseteq \omega$, which satisfy the Generalized Continuum Hypothesis.
+Although we could let $\kappa$ be any regular cardinal with $\kappa^{<\kappa} = \kappa$ we will restrict ourselves to the case $\kappa = \omega_{2}^{\bV}$.
 Each step of our iterations will be an $(\omega, \infty)$-distributive partial order of cardinality continuum (see Definition \ref{podef}), and will force the Continuum Hypothesis (CH) to hold.
 To see that Theorem \ref{shthrm} applies, we need to know that each $\bbP_{\alpha}$ preserves the statement that $2^{\aleph_{0}} < \kappa$.
-This is not hard to show directly for the partial orders we consider, but it also follows by applying Theorem \ref{shthrm} to the modified iteration where each $\dot{Q}_{\alpha}$ is the $\bbP_{\alpha}$-name for either our original $\dot{Q}_{\alpha}$ if CH holds, and the trivial forcing if it fails (the theorem then implies that the second case never holds).
+This is not hard to show directly for the partial orders we consider, but it also follows by applying Theorem \ref{shthrm} to the modified iteration where each $\dot{Q}_{\alpha}$ is the $\bbP_{\alpha}$-name for either our original $\dot{Q}_{\alpha}$ if CH holds, and the trivial forcing if it fails.
+The theorem then implies that the second case never holds.
 We then have from Theorem \ref{shthrm} that each $\bbP_{\alpha}$ (in our original, intended iteration) will have a dense subset of cardinality less than $\kappa$, and will therefore preserve the statement $2^{\aleph_{1}} \leq \kappa$.